-Finally, the OPC has the goal of bringing the majority of all its cases to final resolution in a current year.
-In this year, the OPC brought approximately 56.07% of the cases it processed to a final disposition; this included bringing informal and postinformal stage cases to final dispositions.
-Based upon this fact, the OPC accomplished this goal.
-It should also be noted that while accomplishing this goal, the OPC also filed a significant number of new formal cases.
-In this respect, in addition to handling 15 new cases in the areas of reinstatement/trusteeship/reciprocal/interim suspension, the OPC filed 19 new formal cases with the District Court (the 19 formal cases include an additional 10 underlying informal complaints).
+This means the OPC did not meet its goal with regard to processing times of informal cases.
+The OPC will strive in the upcoming year to achieve its goal.
+It should also be noted that the OPC filed a significant number of new formal cases.
+In this addition respect, in opening nine in the areas of new cases reinstatement/trusteeship/reciprocalK, the OPC filed 18 new formal cases with the District Court (the 18 formal cases include an additional 25 underlying informal complaints).